Italy's Del Vecchio calls on Mediobanca to grow through M&A

 “Mediobanca has already wasted several opportunities, it must become bigger.
 When opportunities for growth present themselves you must jump on them,” he was quoted as saying.

-Del Vecchio grew Luxottica via acquisitions and merged it with French lens manufacturer Essilor (ESLX.PA) last year.
+Del Vecchio grew Luxottica via acquisitions and merged it with French lens manufacturer Essilor last year.

-He invited Mediobanca on Wednesday to build up its investment banking business and rely less on contributions from consumer credit and its most prized asset - Italy’s top insurer Generali (GASI.MI), in which both Mediobanca and Del Vecchio are shareholders.
+He invited Mediobanca on Wednesday to build up its investment banking business and rely less on contributions from consumer credit and its most prized asset - Italy’s top insurer Generali, in which both Mediobanca and Del Vecchio are shareholders.

 Chief Executive Alberto Nagel has steered Mediobanca away from its historic role as a financial holding company, boosting the bank’s consumer credit and wealth management businesses through a number of mid-sized acquisitions.
 It bought French boutique merchant bank Messier Maris & Associes in August.